 "Treat your work-issued laptop, mobile device and sensitive data as if you were sitting in a physical office location," Hay added.
 "This will help you continuously associate your actions with a security-first and data-aware mentality in mind.
 For example, in a physical office location … your child [couldn't] use your work-issued mobile device for games or movies.
 If you think of your laptop and mobile devices as work-only assets, it makes it far easier to control access to sensitive data and remain data-aware."

 While virtual security is important, it's equally important to make sure that your home office is physically secure, said Stark.

-Depending on your needs, you can look into a DIY home security system like the one offered by smanos, or check out our recommendations for business-grade video surveillance systems.
+Depending on your needs, you can look into a DIY home security system or read our recommendations for business video surveillance systems.

 Your company likely has clear policies for accessing the company network outside the office.
 Those guidelines and rules should always be followed, but it's especially important when you're working remotely, said Silver.

-"Report any suspicious behavior to IT immediately and follow basic 'computer hygiene' standards such as up-to-date operating systems, antivirus/malware and regular scanning," he added.
+"Report any suspicious behavior to IT immediately and follow basic 'computer hygiene' standards such as up-to-date operating systems, antivirus/malware and regular scanning," Silver added.

 Adhering to company policies also includes using only the designated programs that your employer wants you to use, even if you prefer a different program.